apache/skywalking/docs/en/api/metrics-query-expression.md

 relabel(Expression, _='<new_label_value_1>,...')
 ```

-`_` is the new label values of the metric after the label is relabeled, the order of the new label values should be the same as the order of the label values in the input expression result.
+`_` is the new label of the metric after the label is relabeled, the order of the new label values should be the same as the order of the label values in the input expression result.

 For example:
 If we want to query the `service_percentile` metric with the label values `0,1,2,3,4`, and rename the label values to `P50,P75,P90,P95,P99`, we can use the following expression: